atitsbest/resume/CV.md

 ### Flutter

-- I'm always skeptical about (leaky) abstractions, but Flutter works and it is nice to have one code to rule them all.
+- Evaluated Xamarin and React Native but chose Flutter for its joy of usage (I'm always skeptical about (leaky) abstractions, but Flutter works and it is nice to have one code to rule them all.)

 ### Deprecated